isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/conversions/conversion-pixel-setup.md

 # Conversion Pixel Setup {#conversion-pixel-setup}

-**STEP 1:&nbsp;**Create a New Conversion pixel by clicking on the Tools option in the top menu bar.
+**STEP 1: **Create a New Conversion pixel by clicking on the Tools option in the top menu bar.
 Then click on the Conversions tab on the left hand navigation.

 [ ![image2013-10-18 14-18-16](assets/image2013-10-18-14-18-16-1024x354.jpeg)](assets/image2013-10-18-14-18-16.jpeg)
-**STEP 2:**&nbsp;Click on New Conversion and the platform will prompt you to choose either a Standard Conversion or Facebook Conversion pixel process.
+**STEP 2:** Click on New Conversion and the platform will prompt you to choose either a Standard Conversion or Facebook Conversion pixel process.
 If you're tracking conversions on a Facebook placement, you can set that up [here](facebook-conversion-pixel-setup.md).
 Otherwise, select Standard and choose the appropriate Advertiser.
 If you have not created your Advertiser yet, please create it before continuing.

 <image>